thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/424-1-18-Circle-of-Elders.markdown

 Vigilance

-<em>Formidable</em> - <span class="tip mana-icon mana-t" title="Tap">T</span>: Add <span class="tip mana-icon mana-colorless-03" title="3 Colorless Mana">3</span> to your mana pool.
+<em>Formidable</em> - <span class="Colorless Mana">3</span> to your mana pool.
 Activate this ability only if creatures you control have combined power 8 or greater.